LukasNiessen/copy-branch/README.md

 Pull Requests are highly welcome.

-1. Fork the repo
+- Fork the repo
-2. Create your feature branch (git checkout -b feature/amazing-thing)
+- Create your feature branch
+  - `git checkout -b feature/amazing-thing`
+- Commit your changes
+  - `git add -A`
-3. Commit your changes (git add -A, git commit -m "Add amazing thing")
+  - `git commit -m "Add amazing thing"`
-4. Push to the branch (git push origin feature/amazing-thing)
+- Push your commits
+  - `git push origin feature/amazing-thing`
+  - **PRO TIP**: use `npx copy-branch` in this step... 😉
-5. Open a Pull Request
+- Open a Pull Request

 ## Other 👨‍💻